free shipping from a purchase value of 49 euros in germany.

 Further information on processing methods, procedures and services used:

-• Processing Cookie Data on the Basis of Consent: We use a cookie management solution in which users’ consent to the use of cookies, or the procedures and providers mentioned in the cookie management solution, can be obtained, managed and revoked by the users.
-The declaration of consent is stored so that it does not have to be retrieved again and the consent can be proven in accordance with the legal obligation.
-Storage can take place server-sided and/or in a cookie (so-called opt-out cookie or with the aid of comparable technologies) in order to be able to assign the consent to a user or and/or his/her device.
-Subject to individual details of the providers of cookie management services, the following information applies: The duration of the storage of the consent can be up to two years.
-In this case, a pseudonymous user identifier is formed and stored with the date/time of consent, information on the scope of the consent (e.g. which categories of cookies and/or service providers) as well as the browser, system and used end device; **Legal Basis:** Consent (Article 6 (1) (a) GDPR).
+• Processing of Cookie Data Based on Consent: We use a cookie consent management process through which users can grant, manage, and revoke their consent to the use of cookies, as well as to the processing activities and providers specified within the cookie consent management process.
+The declaration of consent is stored so that users do not have to be asked for consent again and so that we can provide proof of consent in accordance with legal requirements.
+Storage may occur on the server and/or in a cookie (a so-called opt-in cookie, or using comparable technologies) to enable the consent to be associated with a user or their device.
+Subject to specific information provided by cookie management service providers, the following applies: Consent may be stored for up to two years.
+In this process, a pseudonymous user identifier is generated and stored along with the time of consent, details regarding the scope of consent (e.g., which categories of cookies and/or service providers), as well as the browser, operating system, and device used; Legal basis: Consent (Art.
+6(1)(a) GDPR).

 Business services